 Profile Editor Access

 It is possible to allow your profile to be managed by another person in your department; some departments have designated their departmental office manager as the owner of all faculty profiles within that department.
-We highly recommend this approach, as it helps to maintain consistency across departments.
+This approach helps to maintain consistency across departments.

-If you’d like another person to manage your profile, contact Sarah Wissler.
+If you’d like another person to manage your profile, contact Melissa DeStefano.
 Please note that profiles may have only one designated editor — if you request that another person manage your profile, you will lose access.